Skip to Content

 Several composites, each with their own strengths, are then combined to obtain your leg specific shell.
 Batoco uses custom high-heat, high-pressure machines to compress and harden the composites into your final shell.
 The curing phase is critical to the bonding of the various layers and obtaining protection properties unachieved by lower end processing methods.

+Why would you wear protective shin guards that are uncomfortable?
 What if you could have the best of both worlds?

 Nevertheless, the dynamic properties of foam change at different temperatures.
 A perfect foam for summer conditions might be too firm for a snowy boxing day game and therefore not help protect your leg.
 This is why Batoco consistently tests new foam formulas and looks into your specific playing environment to provide you with the most adapted backing

-Football shin pad safety standards (EU, US) mainly protect against lacerations and minor impacts.
+Football shin pad safety standards (EUUS) mainly protect against lacerations and minor impacts.
 However, many of your discomforts and injuries are directly caused by a collision with other players.
 These contacts are certainly not going away.

 What if your shin guards could help you stay in top shape?